thamognya/www.thamognya.com-bac/README.md

 This is the source code of my website: www.thamognya.com, that is deployed on vercel.com.

+I will rewrite this code in rust wasm in the future.

 # Install this apps requirements by doing

 `npm i --force`